Position: Universal Time Series Foundation Models Rest on a Category Error: Introduction: The Universal Prior Fallacy

 The current landscape of machine learning is defined by the quest for universality.
 Following the transformative success of Large Language Models (LLMs) like GPT-4 \cite{achiam2023gpt} and Vision Transformers (ViTs) \cite{dosovitskiy2020image}, the research community has turned its gaze toward the final frontier of data types: Time Series.
 The prevailing hypothesis driven by the release of models is that ``scale is all you need."
 The argument posits that if we aggregate enough temporal data—billions of tokenized points from stock markets, weather stations, intensive care units, and server logs—a sufficiently large Transformer will learn a ``Universal Prior" of temporal dynamics, unlocking emergent forecasting capabilities analogous to the reasoning abilities of LLMs \cite{schmidhuber2024learning}.
 This aspiration is rooted in the belief that temporal sequence modeling shares a fundamental isomorphism with language modeling, where the prediction of the next token (or time step) serves as a proxy for understanding the underlying generative grammar of the world.

-This paper challenges this hypothesis. \textbf{We posit that the pursuit of a Universal Time Series Foundation Model is based on a category error that confuses a Data Type (a container for information) with a Modality (a shared semantic space).} In language, the word ``apple" shares a limited semantic grounding whether it appears in a recipe or a poem (a fruit or company).
+This paper challenges this hypothesis. \textbf{We posit that the pursuit of a Universal Time Series Foundation Model is based on a category error that confuses a Data Type (a container for information) with a Modality (a shared semantic space).} Our critique is not that broad pretraining is useless; it is that broad pretraining without explicit domain, task, or intervention context should not be treated as the time-series analogue of language-model pretraining.
+In language, the word ``apple" shares a limited semantic grounding whether it appears in a recipe or a poem (a fruit or company).
 In vision, an ``edge" or a ``texture" obeys the same laws of optics whether it outlines a cat or a car.
 Time series data do not possess such shared grounding.
 A ``spike" in a financial ticker (driven by market sentiment and liquidity shocks) has no causal or physical relationship to a ``spike" in an EKG (driven by electrophysiological depolarization) \cite{lee2025cognitive} or a ``spike" in a turbine’s vibration sensor (driven by mechanical friction).

-Treating these disparate signals as a unified modality creates a ``Tower of Babel."
-When a model is forced to minimize loss across these conflicting physical rules, it does not learn a deeper truth; it learns the intersection of priors—the lowest common denominator of statistical properties, such as smoothness and periodicity.
-We risk massive computational waste by building what are essentially \textbf{``Generic Filters"}—expensive, billion-parameter approximations of moving averages—instead of solving the core problem of forecasting: non-stationarity and drift.
+Treating these disparate signals as a unified modality creates an ill-posed optimization problem.
+When a model is forced to minimize loss across these conflicting physical rules, it does not learn a generative truth; it learns the intersection of priors—the lowest common denominator of statistical properties.
+We risk computational waste by building what are essentially \textbf{``Generic Filters"}—expensive approximations of simple statistical smoothers—instead of solving the core problem of forecasting: temporal non-stationarity and drift.

 The stakes for this error are high.
-As we deploy these models in critical infrastructure, from energy grids to supply chains, the reliance on frozen knowledge from a pre-training corpus becomes a liability \cite{chen2025foundation}.
-Real-world systems are open and dynamic; they are subject to interventions and regime shifts that a history-only model cannot predict.
-This paper argues that we must abandon the search for a static ``Universal Forecaster" and instead build Just-in-Time (JIT) Agents—systems that reason about the current regime, select the appropriate solver, and adapt instantly to new data.
+Real-world systems are open and dynamic; they are subject to interventions and regime shifts that a history-only model cannot predict \cite{chen2025foundation, xu2025one}.
+To articulate this, our position is structured as follows.
+First, we outline \textbf{Argument I: The Category Error}, which suggests under stated assumptions that the union of time series domains collapses to a trivial symmetry group.
+Second, we present \textbf{Argument II: Non-Stationarity as the Consequence of Category Error}, formally demonstrating that these generic filters are structurally incapable of adapting to external regime shifts by hitting the Autoregressive Blindness Bound.
+Finally, we conclude with a \textbf{Call to Action}, urging the community to shift from zero-shot accuracy to Time-to-Recovery (TTR) as the core evaluation metric, and advocating for conditional control systems.